preshing/cairo-windows/README.md

 This repository is meant to help create Cairo DLLs for Windows.
 Both 32-bit and 64-bit versions can be built.
 The resulting `cairo.dll` file is fully self-contained and does not depend on any other third-party DLLs.
 FreeType support is included.
+See [this blog post](http://preshing.com/20170529/heres-a-standalone-cairo-dll-for-windows) for more information.

 Binary releases are available [here](https://github.com/preshing/cairo-windows/releases).